axelgar/timetrade/README.md

 - **login** - As a user I want to log in to the webpage so that I can get back to my profile and use all the web app functionalities
 - **logout** - As a user I want to log out from the webpage so that I can make sure no one will access my profile
 - **services list** - As a user I want to see all the services available so that I can choose which ones I want to receive
-- **services create** - As a user I want to create a service so that I can earn time to spend in other services
 - **services detail** - As a user I want to see the service details and decide if I want to book it
 - **buy service** - As a user I want to hire a service so the owner can count on me
 - **my trades** - As a user I want to see my trades and the status so I can keep track, not forget about them.